caprinux/caprinux.github.io/_posts/general/2025-07-11-breaking-disassembly-through-symbol-resolution.md

 ![call_puts](call_puts.png)
 _call puts@PLT which dereferences and jumps into GOT entry_

 As you can see, when we call `puts`, it actually calls `puts@PLT` which attempts to dereference and jump into its own GOT entry.
-If the symbol has already been resolved before, the GOT entry of `puts` would contain the actually its function libc address.
+If the symbol has already been resolved before, the GOT entry of `puts` would contain its libc address.

 ![puts got is resolved](got_resolved.png)
 _puts@GOT after puts has been resolved_